BurundiOfficial Name: Republic of Burundi

 Safety and Security

-See the Department of State’s Travel Warning for Burundi, Travel Alert for Burundi, and the Worldwide Caution for the current security situation.
+See the Department of State’s Travel Warning for Burundi and the Worldwide Caution for the current security situation.
 The terrorist organization al-Shabaab, based in Somalia, has threatened to conduct terror attacks in Burundi.
 U.S. citizens in Burundi should remain vigilant while performing daily activities and while traveling outside of major cities to decrease the likelihood of becoming a victim of crime or other violent acts.
 Official U.S. government personnel are prohibited from using local public transportation, walking on the streets after dusk and driving outside the capital at night.

 Burundi has elections scheduled from May through August though they may extend to September 2015.
 It is anticipated the risk of political violence will continue to increase before, during, and immediately after the elections - based on observations from recent and past elections, reports of protests that have turned violent, and ongoing civil unrest.
 Public demonstrations in Burundi are generally nonviolent and well controlled by the police.
 Any demonstration or spontaneous gathering, however, has the potential to become violent, especially in the current politically-charged environment.
 Demonstrations and protests have become a regular feature of life in the capital and are expected to continue through the summer 2015 election cycle.